International Foundation Art and Design

 Please be aware that some courses will involve some additional costs that are not covered by your fees.
 Specific additional costs for this course are detailed below.

-Art Materials & Printing Costs: It is recommended that a budget of £5 per week for printing costs and about £5 a week to cover consumable art materials in addition to what is provided in order to extend your projects.
+Art Materials and Printing Costs: It is recommended that a budget of £5 per week for printing costs and about £5 a week to cover consumable art materials in addition to what is provided in order to extend your projects.

 Portfolio Mounting: In order to prepare your portfolio for UCAS interviews you can expect to spend £45-100 on photography and mounting materials.